noaione/yuusha-shoukan-ln/sources/v12/chapter1.md

 [Now then, let’s end that useless talk...
 Let’s go.]

-With words telling me to brace myself, I walked out onto the wide road… opposite the church/clinic.
+With words telling me to brace myself, I walked out onto the wide road... opposite the church/clinic.
 As expected, there were no people in sight other than Neun-san who stood in front of the clinic.
 When Neun-san saw us, she immediately stood up with the Japanese katana in hand, and spoke to us.

 [...Why have you come back?]